Alexandre867/orbits/README.md

 So I can stop wondering about tracking changes and allow for up to date version.

-Note: For downloading a file, click on `raw`, then `ctrl+s`.
+Note: For downloading latest file, click on `raw`, then `ctrl+s`.
 Make sure to select the right file type.

+Otherwise, check under `Release`

 ## Python
 - orbits.py: Creates orbit class and space class for methods dealing with orbit instances.
 See documentation at the beginning of the file.